aws-cloudformation/cloudformation-guard/docs/CLAUSES.md

 - arrays of primitive/associative array types

 Comparisons are between values of the same kind, with one exception: `integer` and `float` compare against each other as numbers. `Size > 10` holds for a `Size` of `50.5`, and `Size == 50` holds for a `Size` of `50.0`.
 Earlier versions treated the two as different types and reported that they could not be compared, which failed the clause.
-Comparing across kinds that are not both numeric — a `string` against an `integer`, say — still cannot be decided, and the clause fails rather than guessing.
+Comparing across kinds that are not both numeric, a `string` against an `integer`, say, still cannot be decided, and the clause fails rather than guessing.

 The distinction matters most inside a `when` condition.
 A condition that cannot be decided does not pass, and a rule whose condition does not pass is reported as not applicable, so the block it guards is never checked.
 A rule written as